brillout/wildcard-api/readme.md

 you can use any NoSQL/SQL/ORM query to retrieve and mutate data.
 That's arguably more powerful than GraphQL.

-(The distinctive difference is that from the perspective of a third party, your custom API is set in stone, but, from your perspective, your custom API can be modified at will while developing your frontend.)
+(The distinctive difference is that, from the perspective of a third party, your custom API is set in stone but, from your perspective, your custom API can be modified at will while developing your frontend.)